3and4/Leither/doc/MiMei-en.md

 Leither node can also be optimized to support batch execution and back-end tasks.

 **Mimeimization of Application**
-Leither provides comprehensive application development framework, within which an application is actually a type of MiMei.
-Refer to <a href="Applition.md"> Application System Development Documentary</a>
+Leither provides comprehensive application system, within which an application is actually a type of MiMei.
+Refer to <a href="Applition.md"> Application System Documentary</a>

 #### 7.3 Design Principle
 #### 7.3.1 HTML5 is the core standard and norm of internet